menu

 Demographics

 The people who call Troy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Troy residents report their race to be White.
-Important ancestries of people in Troy include German, Irish, English, Swedish, and French.
+Important ancestries of people in Troy include German, Irish, English, Swedish, and European.

 The most common language spoken in Troy is English.
 Other important languages spoken here include Italian and Polish.